jhovanyamaya/test-mail-client-velocity/README.md

-# test-mail-client-velocity
+# test-mail-client
-Java client for test email sending with Velocity templates.
+Java client for test email sending.
+Optionally with Velocity templates (see versions below).

 ## Run
 ```